-- Completely redesigning our branch office back-end infrastructure to no longer rely on local servers and instead communicate directly with our two data center locations, significantly reducing our electricity usage. - Modernizing and consolidating our data centers with more energy-efficient equipment and migrating select software platforms and workloads to cloud providers. - Recycling older hardware and related equipment, enabling their valuable components to be reused instead of ending up in landfills. - Enforcing power saving settings, such as requiring all employee desktop monitors to turn off after 15 minutes of inactivity. - Converting all interior and exterior conventional lighting fixtures at our facilities to LED lighting. - Using photocells on parking lot lights and illuminated signage. - Replacing high energy water heaters with tankless, on-demand water heaters. - Reducing lawn irrigation to fewer days per week while installing more drought-resistant plantings. - Monthly monitoring of utility usage at all our facilities. - Incorporating solar technology into window glass replacements. - Reducing our use of paper by using electronic communication and storage for various internal reporting, board reports, and proxy materials. - Transitioning all vendors to paperless invoicing and encouraging customers to transition to online banking, receive digital delivery of documents, and use electronic signatures. - Reducing offsite document storage requirements and record retention of paper. - Ongoing activities to reduce our environmental impact include paper and plastic recycling in all locations and auto shut-off lighting in certain areas.
+- Completely redesigning our branch office back-end infrastructure to no longer rely on local servers and instead communicate directly with our two data center locations, significantly reducing our electricity usage. - Modernizing and consolidating our data centers with more energy-efficient equipment and migrating select software platforms and workloads to cloud providers. - Recycling older hardware and related equipment, enabling their valuable components to be reused instead of ending up in landfills. - Enforcing power saving settings, such as requiring all employee desktop monitors to turn off after 15 minutes of inactivity. - Converting all interior and exterior conventional lighting fixtures at our facilities to LED lighting. - Using photocells on parking lot lights and illuminated signage.

+- Replacing high energy water heaters with tankless, on-demand water heaters. - Reducing lawn irrigation to fewer days per week while installing more drought-resistant plantings. - Incorporating solar technology into window glass replacements. - Incorporating environmentally conscious flooring in new installations. - Reducing our use of paper by using electronic communication and storage for various internal reporting, board reports and proxy materials. - Transitioning all vendors to paperless invoicing and encouraging customers to transition to online banking, receive digital delivery of documents and use electronic signatures. - Reducing offsite document storage requirements and record retention of paper. - Ongoing activities to reduce our environmental impact include paper and plastic recycling in all locations and auto shut-off lighting in certain areas. - Pressure washing and window cleaning is performed with zero parts-per-million purified water and without the use of harsh detergents or chemicals.